-The Registrar of Alcohol, Gaming and Racing is appointed under the Alcohol and Gaming Regulation and Public Protection Act, 1996 and has powers and duties under the Gaming Control Act, 1992 and its Regulations.
-Under section 3.8 of the Gaming Control Act, 1992, the Registrar is authorized to establish standards and requirements for the conduct, management and operation of Gaming Sites, lottery schemes or businesses related to a Gaming Site or a lottery scheme or for goods or services related to that conduct, management or operation.
+The Registrar is appointed under the Alcohol, Cannabis and Gaming Regulation and Public Protection Act, 1996 and has powers and duties under the Gaming Control Act, 1992 and its Regulations.
+Under section 3.8 of the Gaming Control Act, 1992, the Registrar is authorized to establish certain standards and requirements for the conduct, management and operation of Gaming Sites, lottery schemes or businesses related to a Gaming Site or a lottery scheme or for goods or services related to their conduct, management or operation.
 The Registrar has established these Electronic Raffle Systems Minimum Technical Standards (Minimum Technical Standards) as the minimum standards Electronic Raffle System (ERS) must meet for approval by the Registrar.
 These Minimum Technical Standards are based on the principles of technical integrity, public interest and security of the ERS, including their accounting capability.

 From time to time, as necessary, modifications will be made to these minimum technical standards.

-These standards should be read in conjunction with Electronic Raffle Operational Terms and Conditions.
+These Minimum Technical Standards should be read in conjunction with Electronic Raffle Operational Terms and Conditions.